A Zsolnay Original

 The Secret Formula

-In addition to the numerous eosin colors, several manufacturing processes were developed at the Zsolnay factory, for example hand-painted, etched, marbled eosins.
-The company has been producing eosin since 1893; this multicolored, iridescent reduction glaze, the secret of its production being strictly guarded.
+In addition to the numerous eosin colors, several manufacturing processes were developed at the Zsolnay factory, for example hand-painted, etched, and marbled Eosins.
+The manufacture has been producing Eosin since 1893, its iridescent reduction glaze, the secret of its production, being strictly guarded.

-Ornaments and building decoration elements are made from the material.
-Around the turn of the century, in the spirit of art nouveau, the eosin technique combined with the new form and decoration was used in the creation of more and more beautiful pieces by world-renowned artists such as Sándor Abt Abt, Lajos Mack, Géza Nikelszky, and József Rippl Rónay.
+Ornaments and building decoration elements are made from this exclusive material.
+Around the turn of the century, in the spirit of art nouveau, the Eosin technique combined with the new form and decoration was used in the creation of more and more beautiful pieces by world-renowned artists such as Sándor Abt Abt, Lajos Mack, Géza Nikelszky, and József Rippl Rónay.

 Iridescent & Unique